On solvability of a time-fractional semilinear heat equation, and its quantitative approach to the classical counterpart: Introduction

-The solvability of the Cauchy problem \eqref{Fjt} has been studied extensively by many mathematicians since the pioneering work due to Fujita \cite{Fujita66}.
-(See e.g., \cite{QuitSoup19}, which is a book including a good list of references for problem \eqref{Fjt}.)
-In what follows, set $p_F:=1+2/N$.
-This exponent works as the criteria for the global-in-time solvability of problem \eqref{Fjt}.
-Namely, the condition $1<p\le p_F$ implies the nonexistence of any global-in-time solutions, while $p>p_F$ guarantees the global-in-time solvability of the equation.
-Furthermore, under the doubly critical case, i.e., $p=p_F$, and $\mu\in L^1({\bf R}^N)$, it is known that problem \eqref{Fjt} may not have any local-in-time solutions for certain singular initial data.
-See \cite{BreCaz96, Miya21}.
-Note that \eqref{Fjt} is scale invariant in $L^1({\bf R}^N)$ if $p=p_F$.
+which has been studied extensively by many mathematicians since the pioneering work of Fujita \cite{Fujita66}.
+(See, e.g., \cite{QuitSoup19}, which includes an extensive list of references for problem \eqref{Fjt}.)
+In what follows, denote the Fujita exponent by $p_F:=1+2/N$.
+For the global-in-time solvability of problem \eqref{Fjt}, it is known that the condition $1<p\le p_F$ implies the nonexistence of any positive global-in-time solutions, while $p>p_F$ guarantees the global-in-time solvability of problem \eqref{Fjt} for appropriate initial data.
+We emphasize that in the Fujita critical case, i.e., when $p=p_F$, the global-in-time solvability fails.
+See \cite{Fujita66, Sugitani75, Hayakawa73, KoSiTa77}.
+Furthermore, the local-in-time solvability of problem \eqref{Fjt} in its scale critical space $L^{{N(p-1)/2}}(\mathbf{R}^N)$ is guaranteed, provided $N(p-1)/2>1$.
+However, as for the doubly critical case where $p=p_F$ and $\mu\in L^1({\bf R}^N)$ (i.e., the simultaneous occurrence of the Fujita critical case and the scale critical case), it is known that problem \eqref{Fjt} may not have any positive local-in-time solutions for certain singular initial data.
+See e.g. \cite{BreCaz96, Miya21, BarasPierre85,HisaIshige18}.
+Roughly speaking, problem \eqref{Fjt} with $p=p_F$ exhibits the global-in-time unsolvability and local-in-time unsolvability.

-For any $z\in{\bf R}^N$ and $r>0$, let $B(z,r):=\{y\in{\bf R}^N; |x-y|<r\}$.
-About more detailed result for the solvability of \eqref{Fjt}, the first author of this paper and Ishige \cite{HisaIshige18} proved the following necessary conditions for the existence of nonnegative solutions: \begin{enumerate}[(i)] \item If problem \eqref{Fjt} possesses a nonnegative solution in $[0,T)\times{\bf R}^N$ for some $T>0$, then there exists $C_1=C_1(N,p)>0$ such that